 Stories mixed in with facts are what make a family history book for me.

-Adding charts, reports, lists, photographs and more can help make your book more appealing and readable.
+Adding charts, reports, lists, photographs, and more can help make your book more appealing and readable.

-But the stories binds it altogether.
+But the stories bind it all together.

 Other things to add to your book:

 - Maps – Showing where your ancestor lived and also the path of their migration.

 - Awards – Are there any special achievements that you could include?

 - Journal or diary entries – Did they keep a journal or diary?
 Maybe you could put in snippets from them where relevant.